pete/watts/README.md

 and as a result very amenable to extension.

 ## Bugs

 I'm sure they're present.
 You can email me about them, or ping me on GitHub, or send a patch.

+There do not seem to be too many.
+There is a test suite.

 ## About the Name

 I named it after a character in a video game that I liked as a kid (and still like).
 It's also the name of a city not far from where I live.